lucawalz/sentio-systems/docs/testing-strategy.md

     - Mockito reset
     - static caches/singletons
     - custom global state
-- If your controller tests require it, use `@AfterEach` to reset mocks/state.
+- If controller tests require it, `@AfterEach` is used to reset mocks and ensure test independence.

 ---